CrashPlan-Labs/Tools/push_restore_readme.md

 TargetDirectory
 - **Mandatory:** : False
 - Target location that exists on disk for the files to be restored.
-This will default to **C:/pushrestore/ComputerName**, or **/pushrestore/ComputerName/** depending on the Operating system of the target endpoint.
+This will default to **C:/pushrestore/SourceComputerGuid**, or **/pushrestore/SourceComputerGuid/** depending on the Operating system of the target endpoint.
 Use / instead of \ in this path.

 BaseUrl
 - **Mandatory:**: True.
 - The Cloud you are restoring from, Use the full server address.

-SourceComputerGUID
+SourceComputerGuid
 - **Mandatory:**: True.
 - The GUID of the CrashPlan device you are restoring data from.